last authored: Nov 2010, Kim Colangelo

 Examples of fluid:

 While presentation has ideally been determined beforehand by modified Leopold's maneuvers, the vaginal exam is also very important.
-Determine if the fetus is cephalic or breech by feeling for a head (occiput), buttocks, (sacrum), chin face presentation, (mentum), foot, or shoulder.
-The skull is round, hard, and smooth, while the breech is soft, with some bony areas.
+Determine if the fetus is cephalic or breech by feeling for:

-An obstetric emergency is the palpation of the umbilical cord as the presenting part – a cord prolapse (for more information, see here).
+An obstetric emergency is the palpation of the umbilical cord as the presenting part – a cord prolapse (main article).

 Image: Labour assessment station – Kim Colangelo, 2010